Golfers Elbow Physical Therapy

 - Strengthen your forearm muscles.
 Use light weights or squeeze a tennis ball.

-- Stretch before your activity.
+- Prepare your body for activities.
 Walk or jog for a few minutes to warm up your muscles.
-Then do gentle stretches before you begin your activity.
+Then do gentle stretches before beginning.

 - Fix your form.
-Before beginning your sport, ask an instructor to check your form to avoid overload on muscles.
+Ask an instructor to check your movements to avoid overload on muscles and joints.

 - Use the right equipment.
-If you’re using older golfing irons, consider upgrading to lighter graphite clubs.
+If you have a heavy old set of golf clubs, consider upgrading to lighter graphite.

 - Lift properly.
-When lifting anything — including free weights — make sure you have proper form and technique.
+When lifting anything — including free weights — make sure you use the right technique.

 Golfer’s Elbow Symptoms